Windows NT 4.0: Features

 The server editions of Windows NT 4.0 include Internet Information Services 2.0, Microsoft FrontPage 1.1, NetShow Services, Remote Access Service (which includes a PPTP server for VPN functionality) and Multi-Protocol Routing service.
 There are new administrative wizards and a lite version of the Network Monitor utility shipped with System Management Server.
 The Enterprise edition introduced Microsoft Cluster Server.

 One significant difference from previous versions of Windows NT is that the Graphics Device Interface (GDI) is moved into kernel mode rather than being in user mode in the CSRSS process.
 This eliminated a process-to-process context switch in calling GDI functions, resulting in a significant performance improvement over Windows NT 3.51, particularly in the graphical user interface.
 This, however, also mandated that graphics and printer drivers had to run in kernel mode as well, resulting in potential stability issues.

 Windows NT 4.0 was the first release of Microsoft Windows to include DirectX as standard—version 2 shipped with the initial release of Windows NT 4.0, and version 3 was included with the release of Service Pack 3 in mid-1997.
 However advanced hardware accelerated Direct3D and DirectSound multimedia features were never available on Windows NT 4.0.
 Later versions of DirectX were not released for Windows NT 4.0.
 However, OpenGL was supported; it was used by Quake 3 and Unreal Tournament.

 In early releases of 4.0, numerous stability issues did occur as graphics and printer vendors had to change their drivers to be compatible with the kernel mode interfaces exported by GDI.
 The change to move the GDI to run in the same process context as its caller was prompted by complaints from NT Workstation users about real-time graphics performance, but this change put a considerable onus on hardware manufacturers to update device drivers.

 Windows NT 4.0 also included a new Windows Task Manager utility.
 Previous versions of Windows NT included the Task List utility, but it only shows applications currently on the desktop.
 To monitor CPU and memory usage, users were forced to use Performance Monitor.
 The task manager offers a more convenient way of getting a snapshot of all the processes running on the system at any given time.

-Internet Explorer 2 was bundled with Windows NT 4.
-The installation of Internet Explorer 4 on Windows NT 4.0 (Service Pack 3 or later) gave Windows NT 4.0 Active Desktop and browser integration into Windows Explorer, known as the Windows Desktop Update.

 Windows NT 4.0 upgraded NTVDM's x86 emulation in the RISC versions from 286 to 486.
 Sysprep was introduced as a deployment tool with Windows NT 4.0.

+x86 versions of Windows NT 4.0 require the BIOS firmware.
+RISC versions of Windows NT 4.0 require the ARC firmware.